pranav278/Simple_Devops_Project/tomcatwithjenkins.md

-## Integrating Apache Tomcat with Jenkins
+## Step 6:- Integrate Apache Tomcat with Jenkins

-- Integrating Apache Tomcat with Jenkins allows you to deploy Java web applications directly from Jenkins to Tomcat servers.
+Integrating Apache Tomcat with Jenkins allows you to deploy Java web applications directly from Jenkins to Tomcat servers.
 Here's a basic outline of the integration process:

 Add the "Deploy to Container Plugin" in Jenkins: